 Rehydrating the skin is also super important for swimmers.
 One of the best ingredients for this is Hyaluronic Acid (HA).
 HA is found naturally within our skin and the older we get, the less HA the body produces, which leads to increased dryness and fine lines.
 HA can also hold up to a thousand times its weight in water so you’ll get the benefit of the product drawing that moisture into your skin.
 And on that note…

-There are a number of reason why you should drink lots of fresh water before and after your swim.
-It will help to purify your skin by replacing moisture lost from the drying effects of the chlorine, protecting your against chlorine rashes or dry patches, and it also helps flush out the toxins in your body too – including the chlorine from the pool.
+There are a number of reasons why you should drink lots of fresh water before and after your swim.
+It will help to purify your skin by replacing moisture lost from the drying effects of the chlorine, protecting you against chlorine rashes or dry patches, and it also helps flush out the toxins in your body too – including the chlorine from the pool.

 You can also make sure your diet includes a lot of essential fatty acids and omega-3, e.g. nuts, avocados and chia seeds, which will help keep your skin moisturised.

-If you would like some more advice about the best moisturising and cleansing products to use for your skin to diminish the effects of chlorine, pop in to our central St Albans Clinic or if you’re interested in purchasing the Swisscode’s Pure Vitamin F Forte, we do have this in our clinic so don’t be afraid to step in, say hello and pick some up for yourself.
+If you would like some more advice about the best moisturising and cleansing products to use for your skin to diminish the effects of chlorine, pop into our central St Albans Skincare Clinic or if you’re interested in purchasing the Swisscode’s Pure Vitamin F Forte, we do have this in our clinic so don’t be afraid to step in, say hello and pick some up for yourself.